biocore/deblur/README.md

 - reference-non-hit.biom : contains only Deblurred reads that did not align to the positive filtering database.
 Negative filtering is also appied to this table, so by default, PhiX and adapter are removed.

 - all.biom : contains all Deblurred reads.
-No filtering against the negative database is performed, meaning that by default, PhiX and adapter sequence will be present in this file.
-This file is a superset of the union of "reference-hit.biom", "reference-non-hit.biom" and all of the sequences which recruit to the negative reference database which is by default composed of PhiX and adapter.
+This file represents the union of the "reference-hit.biom" and "reference-non-hit.biom" tables.

 Important options
 =================